RWD redesign: Overview

 Approach: I initially created rough wires for seven IRU partner pages, including component enhancements, which I later refined using a cleaner wire library, then created final visual comps.

-Results: We were able to adapt and reconfigure on the fly, collaborating across dev, content writers, and content implementors in Adobe Experience Manager (AEM).
+Results: We could adapt and reconfigure on the fly, collaborating across dev, content writers, and content implementors in Adobe Experience Manager (AEM).

 Below: Final visual comps

-Below: Compare the legacy page (Left) and my initial rough wire with enhancements to the final layout and style of the final visual comps below.
+Below: Legacy page (left) and my initial rough wireframes with enhancements to the final layout.

 RWD marquee examples